eficode-academy/istio-katas/007-istio-metrics-tour.md

 ```

 If we run `kubectl get pods` now, we will see that we have two containers per
+POD.

-POD (it may take a few seconds for the old PODs to terminate).
+> :bulb: It may take a few seconds for the old PODs to terminate.

 Next, observe the values of the Prometheus annotations: